This article is about

 Immune Function

-For example, glutamine has been shown to promote immune function and support gut health, playing a key role in the body’s response to stress and illness.
+Non-essential amino acids are vital for maintaining a healthy immune system.
+Glutamine has been shown to promote immune function and support gut health, playing a key role in the body’s response to stress and illness.
+Asparagine and arginine also support immune responses by regulating various cellular processes.

 Hormone Production

 NEAAs serve as precursors to various hormones that regulate metabolism and growth, such as insulin and growth hormone.
+Their role in hormone production is essential for maintaining bodily balance and facilitating numerous metabolic pathways.

 Hormone production is another role of NEAAs.